You are here

 A4: Please see the Graduate College list.

-Q6: I already won a Chancellor's Award, may I apply for this?
+Q7: I already won a Chancellor's Graduate Research Award, may I apply for this?

-Q8: So, I can "stack" the ICAH on top of my prestigious external fellowship?
+Q10: May I "stack" the ICAH on top of my prestigious external fellowship?

-A8: Yes.
-In these situations, some reviewers like to reward ambition and proven success; some look for potential; some just look at the proposed project and worry less about past (compensated) achievements.
+A10: Yes.
+In these situations, some reviewers look to reward ambition and proven success; some look for potential; some just look at the proposed project and worry less about past (compensated) achievements.

-A10: No. A faculty member can no longer participate in consecutive ICAH collaborations (with different graduate students).
+A12: No. A faculty member can no longer participate in consecutive ICAH collaborations (even with different graduate students).

-A11: Yes.
-Here is link to the final report for "iPhone Rapid Digitization" (Nichols & Wizinsky) and here is a link to one of the two projects from Kim's & McFarland's collaboration.
+A13: Yes.
+Here is link to the final report for "iPhone Rapid Digitization" (Nichols & Wizinsky) and here is a link to one of the two projects from the Kim & McFarland collaboration.

-A12: Contact Benn Williams, Assistant Director of Interdisciplinary Programs and Development in the Graduate College, via email (firstname.lastname@example.org) or telephone (312.413.2389).
+A14: Contact Benn Williams, Assistant Director of Interdisciplinary Programs and Development in the Graduate College, via email (email@example.com) or telephone (312.413.2389).
+Please note that he is on vacation April 6-17th.
 This is NOT run through the Fellowship Office.

-A13: I'm glad you asked.
-Please contact Benn Williams, Assistant Director of Interdisciplinary Programs and Development in the Graduate College, via email (email@example.com) or telephone (312.413.2389).
+A15: We're glad you asked!
+Please contact Benn Williams, Assistant Director of Interdisciplinary Programs and Development in the Graduate College, via email (firstname.lastname@example.org) or telephone (312.413.2389) to discuss future sponsorship.
 Or, simply give here.